Survey and mapping ecosystems

 The Open Data portal provides geospatial and associated data for users of geographic information or similar systems.

-Search for the term 'regional ecosystem' to find our database at the portal.
+Search for the term 'regional ecosystem', ‘wetland’, or ‘groundwater dependent ecosystem’ to find our data through the portal.

 - Queensland regional ecosystems